 What is Session RPM

 Session RPM is simply your earnings per thousand visits to your website.
 The RPM part refers to “Revenue Per Mille”, or revenue per thousand.
 The formula is simple: Revenue / Sessions * 1000.
+Some refer to this as Earnings Per Thousand Visitors (ePMV), however, this can often be considered as vague as some may be confused as to whether it is referring to visitors or visits.

 To determine an accurate Session RPM you need to ensure that it is calculated with Total revenue from all sources and all sessions.

-Why is Session RPM such a powerful metric?
+Why is it such a powerful metric?

 Session RPM brings the focus on to what you actually earn per visit.
 It removes the impact of traffic fluctuations and accounts for the impact of user experience & flow, complex ad set-ups and common issues to give publishers a true yardstick to measure revenue performance.
 To really understand the benefits of thinking in terms of Session RPM, we’ll look at examples of how it is more meaningful than other popular metrics: